dimension5/BeautifulDissolves/README.md

 ***(\*) Indicates default options***

 ### DissolveHelper.cs
 This script allows you to easily change the dissolve shader properties during runtime.
-All dissolve properties are exposed through getters/setters, eg. ```SetDissolveMap(Material mat, Texture2D texture)``` allows you to change the dissolve map in runtime.
+All dissolve properties are exposed through getters/setters, eg. ```SetDissolveMap(Material mat, Texture2D texture)``` allows you to change the dissolve map during runtime.

 #### Example
 ```csharp